cschp/cschp_pihole/README.md

 # cschp_pihole
 my personal project
-pihole url list
+pihole domain list
-I compile based on malicious url and ads lists and trends around the web.
+I compile based on malicious domains and ads lists and trends around the web. shoutout to jfb-pihole for making corrections.

 to use put https://raw.githubusercontent.com/cschp/cschp_pihole/main/cschp_pihole.txt in your pihole ads list